 Almost everyone has experienced this emotion to some degree.
 The mystical alchemy of love brings an interesting dimension to our lives.
 It is powerful enough to override our common sense.
 It can redirect our lives unexpectedly because it does not conform to any pattern.
 We cannot change what the heart desires.
 The alchemy of love is an unstoppable force.
 If we understand love as a divine substance, then we unlock the key to cultivating positive thoughts and behaviors.

 Regions often try to assimilate outspoken mystics.
 They want to use them to promote their belief system.
-They also need them to conform to their rules and boundaries.
+They also need to conform to their rules and boundaries.
 Often, a religion will adopt selected writings of famous mystics who have died.
-They scrub their opinions to fit the belief.
+They scrub their opinions to fit their belief.
 Some believe this is the case with Rumi (2), the son of a famous Sifi Bahā ud-Dīn Walad.
 So, it is logical that Islam would want to adopt him and his writings as theirs.

 The Mystical Alchemy of Love

-Evelyn Underhill (1) explains how the religions try to appropriate this emotion.
-She is quick to point out that the mold from which all the religions base their concepts is beyond dogma and doctrine.
+Evelyn Underhill (1) explains how religions try to appropriate this emotion.
+She is quick to point out that the mold from which all religions base their concepts is beyond dogma and doctrine.
 One can spot the original from the rebranding efforts of religion because it is free and independent of human intervention.
-Animals of all kinds show kindness, compassion, and love; they are certainly beyond the influence of the institutions that claim to hold its dominion.
+Animals of all kinds show kindness, compassion, and love; they are certainly beyond the influence of the institutions that claim to hold their dominion.
 The love and affection of animals is one proof of love as a divine substance.

 Mystics try to explain with words the essence of the things that they feel.
 Some are easier to understand than others.
-Their aim is not to make converts, but to show the various ways it manifests and how we can bring it into our lives.
+Their aim is not to make converts but to show the various ways it manifests and how we can bring it into our lives.